Obituaries for the week of June 14, 2017

 Funeral services will be held Wednesday, June 14, 2017 at 11 a.m. at Friendly Holiness Church with Rev. Ray Ward, Rev. Dale Aplin and Rev. David Bryars officiating.
 Burial will follow at New Home Cemetery.

-The family will receive friends Tuesday, June 13, 2017 from 6 p.m. until service time at 11 a.m. at Friendly Holiness Church.
+The family received friends Tuesday, June 13, 2017 from 6 p.m. until service time at 11 a.m. at Friendly Holiness Church.

 Pallbearers will be her nephews, Randall Ward, Carl Ward, Kendall Reed, Douglas Daughtry, Derrick McDuffie and Heath Bryars.